richer-richard/Axis/README.md

-# PlanWise – AI Student Planner
+# Axis – AI Student Planner

-PlanWise is a web-based student planning application that generates a personalized, time-blocked schedule based on a user’s tasks, deadlines, and daily routine.
+Axis is a web-based student planning application that generates a personalized, time-blocked schedule based on a user’s tasks, deadlines, and daily routine.
 It is designed to help students manage their workload efficiently and reduce procrastination.

 ## Features